braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 User IDs should be set for each of your users.
 These should be unchanging and accessible when a user opens the app.
 We __strongly recommend__ providing this identifier as it will allow you to:

-- Track your users across devices and platforms, improving the quality of your behaviorial and demographic data.
+- Track your users across devices and platforms, improving the quality of your behavioral and demographic data.
 - Import data about your users using our [User Data API][9].
 - Target specific users with our [Messaging API][10] for both general and transactional messages.